scostello-hubQA/ToDoList/README.md

 This project should be then imported into your IDE, if you wish to customise the database options, they can be found, `src/main/resources` in the application.properties files.

+You can run the TomCat server from this IDE in SpringTools using the Boot Dashboard if you wish to

 if this is successful you'll be able to follow the deployment steps later